 A self directed learner and passionate un-schooler, she sought an experiential education as a traveler, artist and writer, and began looking for an approach to horses that would allow for a more authentic relationship.
 She discovered the field of Equine Guided Learning (EFL), and spent 3 years rewilding her equestrian education with the help of a feral Percheron mare.
-In 2010 she completed a Facilitator of Equine Experiential Learning Certificate through Horse Spirit Connections in Tottenham, Ontario which combined the Epona approach with shamanic studies.
-She continued her exploration of the liminal edge between human, animal and nature with ecopsychologist David Abram, mycologist Paul Stamets, TTouch founder Linda Tellington Jones, and dreamworker/translator of the subconscious Toko Pa Turner.
+In 2010 she completed a Facilitator of Equine Experiential Learning Certificate through Horse Spirit Connections in Tottenham, Ontario which combined Linda Kohanov's Epona approach with shamanic studies.
+She continued her exploration of the liminal edge between human, animal and nature with ecopsychologist David Abram, mycologist Paul Stamets, TTouch founder Linda Tellington Jones, and dreamworker/translator of the unconscious Toko Pa Turner.

 Still missing the power, courage, and surrender that is gifted to us when we join with horses in movement, she began to look for ways to bring ridden work closer to the transformational/ personal development/ healing fields of EFL, as well as ways to include the vital necessity of a felt connection with our living earth.
 She founded Mountain Horse School in Squamish BC in 2012, and began exploring this intersection with students.

 After years of supporting Autistic/neurodiverse children privately and as a Special Education/Class Assistant at the Whistler Waldorf School, she knew she needed to find a way to work with these individuals on horseback.
 In 2014 she left for Elgin, Texas, where she completed a 600 hour apprenticeship and 4 levels of certification in Horse Boy Method- a cutting edge evolution of therapeutic riding specific to Autism and neurological diversity.
-After returning from Texas, she worked with the Healing With Horses Therapeutic Centre in Prince Edward County, Ontario as consultant and program developer, helping the centre expand their scope of practice and educate the community on the benefits of this work.
+After returning from Texas, she worked with the Healing With Horses Therapeutic Centre in Prince Edward County, Ontario as consultant, program developer, and trainer, helping the centre expand their scope of practice and educate the community on the benefits of this work.